 The Marie Mullen Bursary

-The Marie Mullen Bursary is an annual award for female theatre artists working in Ireland in the fields of design, directing and dramaturgy.
+The Marie Mullen Bursary is an annual award for women working on the island of Ireland as theatre artists in the fields of design, directing and dramaturgy.

-Named in honour of actor and Druid co-founder, Marie Mullen, the bursary is intended to address the historic imbalance of female representation in theatre and to support the professional development of women in Irish theatre.
+Named in honour of actor and Druid co-founder, Marie Mullen, the bursary is intended to address a historic imbalance and to support the professional development of women in Irish theatre.

-The bursary is open to female designers, directors and dramaturgs who have a proven commitment to Irish theatre and are currently residing on the island of Ireland.
+The bursary is open to women working as designers, directors and dramaturgs who have a proven commitment to Irish theatre and are currently residing on the island of Ireland.

-This bursary provides a female theatre artist with the time, physical resources and mentoring necessary to support their work.
+This bursary provides the chosen theatre artist with the time, physical resources and mentoring necessary to support their work.

-• A residency with Druid on a upcoming mainstage production
+- A residency with Druid on a upcoming mainstage production in 2025

 Who can apply?